dekuNukem/duckyPad/getting_started.md

 Just like before, make sure the SD card is in FAT32 format, copy all the profile folders to the root of the SD card (if they are not already there), insert it in your duckyPad, and power on.

+duckypad should start up and display the profile names and key names, as well as the background color.

+Press the corresponding keys to execute the scripts, if there is an error it will show up on the screen.

+Press +/- button to change profiles.

 ## Questions or Comments?